iscmueh/website/content/english/about/_index.md

 ### Vision

-ISCM will be a leading Institution/School in improving the quality of urban life towards sustainable and smart community development through international integrated education system, in-depth research and problem-solving projects.
+ISCM will be a leading Institution in improving the quality of urban and rural life towards sustainable and smart community development through international integrated education system, in-depth research and problem-solving projects, education, research, public policy support.

 ### Mission